nyilmaz1/ValentinesDayProject/README.md

 I am not uploading the csv file for privacy concerns, however let me know if you need help about how to import your texts from your phone to your computer as a csv file

-You can see some of the graphs at the images file

 ## Feel free to reach out anytime!